steffenbrand/html-compress-middleware/README.md

 composer development-enable
 ```

-Or Provide your own development-mode settings by editing the file `config/autoload/development.local.php.dist`
+Or provide your own development-mode settings by editing the file `config/autoload/development.local.php.dist`